pantheon-systems/documentation/source/docs/articles/sites/known-limitations.md

 ## LESS (css)

-Pantheon does not currently support Less.
-Less will need to be compiled to make traditional CSS stylesheets before being pushed to the platform.
+Pantheon does not currently support LESS or Sass/Compass CSS preprocessor languages.
+LESS and Sass will need to be pre-compiled to make traditional CSS stylesheets before being pushed to the platform.

 ## Background Process